juancarlos0330/juancarlos0330/README.md

 ## 📝 About me

 Hi, I'm Juan Carlos.
 I'm a Frontend Engineer with a passion for building and learning new things.
-I'm currently working as a FullStack developer at [Stellary](https://stellary.com) and I love to explore new technologies and tools.
+I love to explore new technologies and tools.
 I'm also a big fan of open source and contributing to projects that I find interesting.
 If you're interested in working with me, feel free to reach out!

 ## 📫 How to reach me